 The JCCP is working with manufacturers and product companies who provide extensive training to practitioners to consider how their training can be incorporated into recognized programmes, qualifications and for CPD programmes.
 The case for accreditation of the same is also being considered by the JCCP.

 The JCCP has established procedures to deal with two types of complaint from a member of the public:

 This would be about the operations of the JCCP or a service type complaint in relation to a Registrant or Education/Training Provider:

 Please go to the following section that sets out the JCCP Complaints procedures:

 If you have a complaint about treatment received from a JCCP Registrant then this will be dealt with under the JCCP Fitness to Practice procedures:

-Yes the JCCP has agreed very specific supervisory arrangements with its sister body the Cosmetic Practice Standards Authority (CPSA).
-The CPSA has set out who is able to do what type at treatment at what level with and without supervision.
+The JCCP has agreed very specific supervisory arrangements with its sister body the Cosmetic Practice Standards Authority (CPSA).
+The CPSA has set out who is able to do what type of treatment at what level with and without supervision.

 Your session timed-out.